Racial Equity & Economic Opportunity

 Conrad Miller

-Associate Professor, Haas School of Business
+Associate Professor, Economic Analysis & Policy, Haas School of Business

 Conrad Miller is Assistant Professor of Haas Economic Analysis and Policy Group.
 He earned is Ph.D. from MIT in 2014.
 Miller's research includes hiring, job networks, affirmative action in the labor market, and spatial labor market frictions.